 Adopting After Cancer

-I struggled after my second diagnosis, not only with the cancer itself but also with infertility and closed doors.
+I struggled after my second diagnosis, not only with the cancer itself, but with infertility and closed doors.
 Although we knew adoption would be our path to parenthood, we looked into international adoption before my second diagnosis.

-A new cancer diagnosis didn’t only set back our timeline to start a family, but it closed a few doors.
+A new cancer didn’t only set back our timeline to start a family, but it closed a few doors.
 I learned many countries don’t allow cancer survivors to adopt from them, and several agencies want survivors to be at least 5 years “cancer-free” before they’ll work with them.

 Diagnosed with Lynch Syndrome